nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/gradleTutorial.md

 * **Plugins** extend the functionality of Gradle.
 For example, the `java` plugin adds support for `Java` projects.

 * **Tasks** are reusable blocks of logic.
-For example, the task `clean` simply deletes the project build directory.
-Tasks can be composed of other tasks or be dependent on another task.
+For example, the stock `clean` simply deletes the project build directory.
+Tasks can be composed of other tasks or be dependent on another stock.

 * **Properties** change the behavior of tasks.
 For instance, `mainClassName` of the `application` plugin is a compulsory property which tells Gradle which class is the entrypoint to your application.
   As Gradle favors [_convention over configuration_](https://en.wikipedia.org/wiki/Convention_over_configuration), there is not much to you need to configure if you follow the recommended directory structure.